wellington36/extrapolation_methods/README.md

 - *A series*: In the form of a function $s: \mathbb{N} \to \mathbb{R}^n$ returning the first n elements of that series.
 - *The Transformation*: "Aitken_tranform", "Richardson_transform", "Epsilon_transform", "G_transform" and "no_transform", the latter being using the initial series without any transformation.
 - *The stopping criterion*: In case the difference of the last two values of the series are smaller than a given error.
-- *The maximum number of steps*: In general, transformations can be applied multiple times on the same series.
+- *The maximum number of steps*: In general, transformations can be applied multiple times on the same series (not recommended for accuracy error).

 This function find the smallest n at which, with the transformation, the series error is less than the given error.
 For example: